MariaKHW20/Retail-Demographics-Portfolio/README.md

 This query aggregated total revenue by month to understand how sales fluctuated across the year.
 The goal was to identify seasonal patterns, growth periods, and months where revenue saw a significant rise or fall.
 By grouping sales at monthly level, the analysis produced a clean time-series dataset that could be represented as a line chart.
 The visualisation showed month-to-month trends clearly, and from here I was able to highlight key insights around missed opportunities.

+Results:
+2023 sales showed strong momentum in Q1 and a recovery in Q4.
+Mid‑year volatility and the declining trend suggest market saturation, reduced promotional activity in later months, and diminishing customer retention.
+This signals opportunities for stronger engagement and retention strategies.

+Top performance: February (£3,675), May (£2,775), and November (£2,850) drove the bulk of revenue.
+Underperformance: March (£350), July (£330), and September (£50) suggest missed opportunities or operational gaps.